fatlard1993/humanity/README.md

 # Humanity

-This is just a platform that allows for playing a version of the wonderful/terrible/hilarious/hideous game provided by these [fine folks](https://cardsagainsthumanity.com/).
+This is just a platform that allows for playing my take on the wonderful/terrible/hilarious/hideous game provided by these [fine folks](https://cardsagainsthumanity.com/).

 ## Prerequisites